This article may contain compensated links. Please read disclaimer for more info.

 Burgundy France is not only about wine, vineyards, and domains: the region is also known for its extraordinary historical heritage, with beautiful French castles and abbeys, and its villages.
 The villages in Burgundy are some of France’s most picturesque, and some of them are listed plus beaux villages de France (most beautiful villages in France).

-Here’s the roundup of the most beautiful villages in Burgundy France (and a couple of best towns in Burgundy), with a map to help you pinpoint all these picturesque Burgundy villages.
+Here’s the roundup of the most beautiful villages in Burgundy France (and the two best towns in Burgundy), with a map to help you pinpoint all these picturesque places.

 Best Way to Visit the Burgundy Villages